lifeBalance/bookshelf-API/README/get_requests.md

 # GET requests
 In this section we're going to start implementing our API.
-We're gonna start taking care of `GET` requests and sending back a list of items or a single one.
+We're gonna start taking care of `GET` requests and sending back the whole list of books.
 We'll also going to need installed [MongoDB][1] and [Mongoose][2] to store the data we want to serve through our API.

 ## A routes folder
 To keep the **entry point** of our application (the `app.js` file) as clean an uncluttered as possible, we're going to take the API's routing to a separate file.
 First of all let's create a folder named `routes`, and inside it we're gonna create a file named `bookRoutes.js`: